Your Rights, Your Obligations

-Guidelines under The Human Rights Code (Manitoba)
+Guidelines under The Human Rights Code on harassment and sexual harassment.

 This guideline provides employers, unions, landlords and service providers with information about harassment and sexual harassment under Manitoba’s human rights laws.